martininsulander/KrunnerBitwarden/README.md

 ## Install
 Run install.sh to install it locally.

-In KeepassXC, check in settings that "Secret Service-integration" is activated.
+Make sure you have bitwarden cli installed and runnable as ''bw''.

-In Krunner, enable "Secret Service" program.
+In Krunner, enable "Bitwarden" program.

 ### Requires
 python3 with the following modules

-* secretstorage
 * dbus
 * gi (from Glib)